 Community building, healthy air, more resilient human health and climate systems, boosted urban ecology, and recovery of endangered species…all by planting these under-represented trees.
 It’s not hard to give a little more space for nature in the city.
 Recovering nature helps us to get a hand out of the big hole we have been digging in the ‘more the human world’ for decades.

-Some great resources: Douglas Tallamy’s book, “Bringing Nature Home;” …native plant nurseries in S. Ontario, great for finding many of the trees mentioned above, St. Williams Nursery and Ecology Centre near Long Point and Native Trees and Plants Nursery, near Amhurstburg, ON (http://nativetreesandplants.com/).
-Just do an online search in your area to find out a good source for native trees.
+Some great resources: Douglas Tallamy’s book, “Bringing Nature Home;” …native plant nurseries in S. Ontario, great for finding many of the trees mentioned above, St. Williams Nursery and Ecology Centre near Long Point, and Native Trees and Plants Nursery, near Amherstburg, ON (http://nativetreesandplants.com/).
+Just do an online search in your area to find out a good source of native trees.